dennabetse/promptmaker/README.md

 ## Todo

 - resizer (still a work in progress)
-- add localization (maybe)

 ## Compiling

-To compile the project by yourself you will need to make the dependencies used to be modular.
+To compile the project by yourself you need the dependencies used to be modular.
 I provide the one i made in the modular folder.

 ```bash
 mvn clean javafx:jlink